-Black bears also eat berries and fruits, which are all important to vary the diet of the bear.
-Fruit eaten by bears include apples, blackberries cherries, elderberries, huckleberries, plums, raspberries and rose hips.
+Black bears also eat berries and fruits, which are all important to vary the bear’s diet.
+Fruit eaten by bears includes apples, blackberries, cherries, elderberries, huckleberries, plums, raspberries, and rose hips.

-Raspberries and other blackberries become ripe early in the year, allowing the bear to eat these before moving onto other fruit that ripens later in the year.
-Black bears can decimate a farmers crop of berries, with some eating more than 30,000 a year.
+Raspberries and other blackberries become ripe early in the year, allowing the bear to eat them before moving onto other fruit that ripens later.
+Black bears can decimate a farmer’s crop of berries, with some eating more than 30,000 a year.

-Various nuts are also eaten by black bears, and they will peel these from the cones of deciduous and evergreen trees.
-Hazelnuts are one of the favorite types of nut for a bear with some bears traveling considerable distances to reach a harvest of nuts.
+Black bears also eat various nuts, and they will peel these from the cones of deciduous and evergreen trees.
+Hazelnuts are one of the favorite types of nuts for a bear, with some bears traveling considerable distances to reach a harvest of nuts.